jusolibre/BlogAPI/README.md

 ["id"]
 // here is the argument that MUST be present in the Json object of your request
 ```
-If you have provided a valid JSON and ID, you will have a success message like that :
+If we have all required arguments and if everything is good, the JSON response will look like that :
 ```
 {
   "error": false,